-Once our immigrant ancestor is found, ScotlandsPeople is the surest way to trace further family in Scotland.
-ScotlandsPeople is Scotland’s official government site with hundreds of years of documents just waiting to be found!
-This fun site features births and baptisms, deaths and burials, banns and marriages, wills and testaments plus much, much more.
-This presentation demonstrates how to best use the site with tips and tricks to assist the researcher while also demonstrating the process for tracking your family back in time.
+ScotlandsPeople is the surest way to trace Scottish ancestry on Scottish soil because it is Scotland’s official government site with hundreds of years of documents.
+The site features births and baptisms, deaths and burials, banns and marriages, wills, and testaments with newly released Kirk minutes plus much, much more.
+This presentation demonstrates how to best use this paid site with tips and tricks to assist in searching Scottish ancestry.

-2. Forgotten Treasures in the Texas Courthouse: Discovering the Miscellaneous Books
+7. Forgotten Treasures in the Texas Courthouse: Discovering the Miscellaneous Records

 Are you looking for context and documentation?
 Do you have an ancestor that seems to have slipped between the cracks?
-Then this Texas gem hidden away in the courthouses of our counties may hold an answer for you.
-This presentation not only presents 3 fun Texan stories that have come to life with the information found in a Miscellaneous Book, but also abundant examples of assorted documents will be shown.
-Attendees will receive a list of all the Texas counties that hold one of these forgotten treasures. (late Spring 2017)
+Then these Texas gems hidden away in our county courthouses may hold an answer for you.
+This presentation features 2 touching stories of Texans and also abundant examples of useful assorted documents found within Miscellaneous records.

-3. I’ve Got—Or I’m Getting—My DNA Report: Now What Do I Do?
+8. I’ve Got—Or I’m Getting—My DNA Report: Now What Do I Do?
+(Beginner)

-Presented from a non-geneticist point of view, this presentation explains in a fun and visual way how to choose a company and a test, what to do while waiting for the report, and how to maximize the report results.
+Presented from a non-genetic genealogist point of view, this presentation explains in a fun and visual way how to choose a test, a company, what to do while waiting for the report, and how to maximize the report results.
 Whether deciding who to contact, how to use the research within the DNA report, or just how to link our trees to our DNA results, this session will be helpful.
-Besides spending time reviewing the report, the potential use of raw data is introduced with visual step-by-step to uploading to other sites known as 3rd party tools.
+Besides spending time reviewing the report, the potential use of raw data is introduced with a visual step-by-step procedure for uploading raw data to other sites.

 Finding the original records is not always easy when storage, administrative decisions, staffing changes and courthouse fires cause the records to be scattered.
 This presentation graphically explains the 8 repositories with record examples that will assist in researching and proving your ancestor in Wise County.

-Using the federal censuses in researching our ancestors is full of mysteries and puzzles, and there is often more to know about the census than we think.
-This presentation introduces the census as a source and demonstrates how to use them more effectively in our research.
-The presentation will also ask and answer beginning research questions using the census as a basis for further research.
+Using the federal censuses in researching our ancestors presents mysteries and puzzles because there is often more to understand about the census than we know.
+This presentation introduces the census as a source and demonstrates how to use it more effectively in our research.
+The presentation will also ask and answer beginning research questions that use the census as a basis for further research.

 The death of a young bride, the parentless pastor, a murdered husband cut down in his prime—all are stories that come to light with just 3 original documents.
-This presentation encourages researching beyond just one record; haunting stories from these records demonstrate that further information and breaking down brick walls can be done when we just keep looking for other sources.
+This presentation encourages researching beyond just one record; haunting stories from these records demonstrate that further information and breaking down brick walls can be successful when we just keep looking for more information in other sources.

-Starting with the census records of Edmund M. Ford, further research documents demonstrate insight into his life.
-By the end of the presentation a paragraph thumb nail life sketch is built using an historical outline.
-This is hands-on class closes with a tear jerker resolution and lots of twists and turns for the interested researcher who likes a good story while experiencing the value of many documents used in research.
+Starting with the census records of Edmund M. Ford, further research reveals further documents that reveal insight into his life.
+By the end of the presentation, a paragraph thumb nail life sketch is built using an historical outline.
+This hands-on class closes with a tearjerker resolution with lots of twists and turns for the interested researcher who likes a good story with many documents.

 An up-to-date presentation of tips, tricks, and techniques using newspapers in our research.
 Several case examples are included as to the value of newspapers in our research as well as an online search of a variety of free newspaper search sites.
 This presentation will instruct and entertain every researcher.

-12. New Research in Old Obits: A Strategy For Finding Further Research
+19. New Research in Old Obits: A Strategy for Finding Further Information

-Obituaries can be an amazing source of information with multiple leads for further genealogical research.
+Obituaries can be an amazing source of information revealing multiple leads for further genealogical research.
 In this presentation several obituaries are examined and analyzed for further research possibilities.
-As a conclusion a fun group activity is also included.
+An optional fun group activity concludes this presentation.

-13. Solving Mysteries at Home with Old School Communication and New School Technology
+20. Armchair Mysteries Solved at Home with Old School Communication and New School Technology

-This presentation offers abundant tips, tricks, and examples for a researcher who’s looking for answers far from home, but not finding them online.
+This presentation offers abundant tips, tricks, and examples for a researcher who’s looking for answers far from home and are not online.
 Often underused research and resource opportunities are just an email away—and sometimes still a phone call away!
-There are often successful means to resolving the mysteries of our ancestors using both online and offline sites and sources for information.
+The techniques presented here often provide successful means to resolving the mysteries of our ancestors using both online sites and offline sources for information.

-14. Chasing the Children to Find the Father’s Lineage: a Strategy with Stories
+21. Chasing the Children to Find the Father’s Lineage: A Strategy with Stories

 Beginning researchers are often unaware of the existence of county histories within the United States; intermediate researchers are often unaware of the process behind the submitted stories.
 Both groups benefit from using a county history as a jumpstart to their research.
-This presentation will demonstrate the abundant information just waiting to be found, proved, and included in our family histories.
+Determining which counties have histories, how to find them, and how to evaluate the details for accuracy is an often-forgotten step to surveying our family names for preexisting records.
+This presentation will demonstrate the abundant information just waiting to be found, tested, and included in our family histories.

-This is a fun presentation with strategies, sources and a variety of documents can hammer down that brick wall.
-Examples of brick walls broken down are demonstrated by using with vital records, military records, census, prison, land records, newspapers, passenger manifests and divorce records along with a complicated story tracking a woman who changed her name 3 times in public records.
+This is a fun presentation with strategies, sources and a variety of documents that just might hammer down that frustrating brick wall.
+Examples of brick walls broken down are demonstrated by using vital records, military records, census, prison, land records, newspapers, passenger manifests and divorce records including a complicated story tracking a woman whose name changed 3 times in public records.

-Genealogy trips can be “the bomb”—or they can explode like a bomb.
-An unsuccessful trip is can most often be prevented by following the steps, cautions, and counsel in this presentation.
+Genealogy trips can be “the bomb”—or they can bomb.
+An unsuccessful trip can most often be prevented by following the steps, cautions, and counsel in this presentation.
 A fun and lively presentation with stories of personal disasters and serendipity, this is a great way to get ready for that first (or second) genealogy research trip.